hashicorp/serf/website/source/docs/compatibility.html.markdown

 then only the "role" tag is supported for backwards compatibility.

 ~> **Warning!** Version 0.6 introduces support for key rotation.
 This feature uses the same protocol version, but requires that all agents be on 0.6.
-Attempting to use key rotation will result in errors.
+Unless this condition is met, attempting to use key rotation will result in errors.